blaenk/site/input/notes/algorithms.markdown

 # Strings

 Strings have special properties which necessitate more efficient algorithms for sorting and searching.
 Other subjects concerning strings include tries, regular expressions, and data compression.

+## String Rotation

+A string such as `"house"` can be rotated as `"sehou"`.
+An quick way to determine if a string is a rotation of another is by concatenating the original string to itself and then looking for the rotated string within it.
+For example, the concatenation would be `"househouse"`, which clearly contains `"sehou"` as a substring.

 ## String Sorting